Evelyn Champion, Director

 District Five Honor Orchestra Clinic

-This is an honor event held in March for which students are recommended (up to 6 from each grade level).
+This is an honor event held in March for which students are recommended (up to 6 from each grade level) or may be placed by audition.
 More information will be published closer to the date.
 Students have the opportunity to work with expert clinicians in preparing a program for a series of concerts at the end of the day.

 Large Group Performance Evaluation (LGPE) – Mid February